On show: the art of a couple with nothing to hide

 Anita Ford and Alfred Huckett, an artist couple from Kentish Town, opened up to the New Journal this week ahead of a unique and deeply personal display launching next month at a major gallery.
 Ms Ford, who has a severe form of bile duct cancer, was uncertain whether she would still be alive for the exhibition, which focuses on “undisclosed secrets” and “miscommunications” in both their lives.

-The 69-year-old said she now had no qualms about her husband wearing women’s clothes and joked that it had boosted her wardrobe significantly – the couple now go to transvestite (TV) balls together, both in spectacular evening gowns.
+The 69-year-old, who is deaf, said she now had no qualms about her husband wearing women’s clothes and joked that it had boosted her wardrobe significantly – the couple now go to transvestite (TV) balls together, both in spectacular evening gowns.